microsoft/pxt-adafruit/docs/projects/cartoon-network/enchiridion.md

 ![3 batteries inserted into the battery pack](/static/cp/projects/cartoon-network/enchiridion/make10.jpg)

-Attach the wire from the battery pack to the Circuit Playground Express.
+Attach the wire from the battery pack to the @boardname@.

 ![Wire from the battery pack connected to the board](/static/cp/projects/cartoon-network/enchiridion/make11.jpg)